 also like the U.S.

-about the U.S. primaries that were underway.
+We then started talking about the U.S. presidential primaries that were underway.
 Figuring that

 election system to them in simple terms.
 As I slowly told them, "There are